Welcome to the Office of International Students and Scholars (OISS) at Columbia College Hollywood!

 Students from time to time fall out of status.
 Often this comes about through an innocent misunderstanding on the part of a student.
 However, no matter what the cause, it is the responsibility of the student to maintain their legal status.

 - Complete an I-20 transfer whenever you change schools.
 An I-20 transfer (not the same as transferring academic credit) must be completed within 30 days of the beginning of classes of the first semester at the new school.
-An I-20 transfer is not complete until the International Student Advisor notifies SEVIS (Student & Exchange Visitor Information System) that you have enrolled in classes.
+An I-20 transfer is not complete until the ISO Advisor notifies the Student & Exchange Visitor Information System (SEVIS) that you have enrolled in classes.

 - Never work off-campus unless you have current authorization from the International Student Office and an Employment Authorization Document (EAD) issued by the Department of Homeland Security (DHS).